-late the CSD value at the grid points by discrete numerical approximation to the Laplacian; (iii) cubic spline interpolate in between.
-The iCSD with D boundary conditions means the CSD model where the original grid was extended with an extra layer and the same CSD value was assumed as in the nearest neighbor, spline interpolated CSD between the nodes (Łęski, Wójcik, Tereszczuk, Świejkowski, Kublik & Wróbel 2007, Łęski, Pettersen, Tunstall, Einevoll, Gigg & Wójcik 2011).
+By "traditional CSD" here and in the following, we understand the following procedure: (1) extend the grid by an extra layer in each direction and copy the potential value at extra points from nearest neighbors; (2) calculate the CSD value at the grid points by discrete numerical approximation to the Laplacian; and (3) cubic spline interpolate in between.
+The iCSD with D boundary conditions means the CSD model where the original grid was extended with an extra layer and the same CSD value was assumed as in the nearest neighbor, spline-interpolated CSD between the nodes (Leski et al., 2007, 2011).

-The errors for optimal kCSD parameters (e = 0.06% and e = 35% for large and small sources, respectively) are smaller than the errors of the traditional CSD (e = 43% and e = 38%) and spline iCSD (e = 1% and e = 36%).
-Note that for the 'small sources' data set all errors are rather large.
-This is because the electrodes grid is too sparse to probe the detailed structure of the sources, compare Figure 1H-J with Figure 3 where a denser electrodes grid leads to much better reconstruction.
-This is intuitively very natural as it resembles the situation in Fourier analysis where it is impossible to recover frequencies higher than half the sampling rate of the signal (Nyquist theorem).
+The errors for optimal kCSD parameters (e = 0.06% and e = 35% for large and small sources, respectively) are smaller than the errors of the traditional CSD (e = 43% and e = 38%) and spline iCSD (e = 1% and e =36%).
+Note that for the small sources data set, all errors are rather large.
+This is because the electrodes grid is too sparse to probe the detailed structure of the sources (compare Figures 1H-J with Figure 3, where a denser electrodes grid leads to much better reconstruction).
+This is intuitively very natural, as it resembles the situation in Fourier analysis where it is impossible to recover frequencies higher than half the sampling rate of the signal (Nyquist theorem).

-The results of the parameters space scan can be summarized as follows: the most important parameter is the size of the basis sources R. For the first set of model sources ('large sources') it is best to choose large R (R = 0.4 or even larger), while for the second set ('small sources') the results are best for small R (~ 0.1).
-This is not surprising since any CSD estimation method works best if the assumed CSD family matches closely the actual distribution.
+The results of the parameters space scan can be summarized as follows.
+The most important parameter is the size of the basis sources R. For the first set of model sources (large sources), it is best to choose large R (R = 0.4 or even larger), while for the second set (small sources), the results are best for small R (~ 0.1).
+This is not surprising since any CSD estimation method works best if the assumed CSD family closely matches the actual distribution.